tkuenneth/compose_adaptive_scaffold/README.md

 }
 ```

-The `AdaptiveScaffold()` receives four composables:
+The `AdaptiveScaffold()` receives four main composable functions:

 1. a body
 2. a secondary body
 3. a small body
-4. a small secondary body
+4. a small secondary body (optional)

 Depending on the app window size, either *body* and *secondary body* or *small body*
 and *small secondary body* are shown.
 If the device has a hinge, all features of the hinge
 including its location, size, and orientation are honored.

-Please note that *small secondary body* is optional.

 #### Additional parameters

-You can pass a top app bar.
-This composable will be shown if the vertical window size class is
+`topBar`: this composable will be shown if the vertical window size class is
 not compact.
-Rotating a smartphone to landscape mode often leads to a compact vertical window
+Rotating a smartphone into landscape mode often leads to a compact vertical window
-size class.
+size class (so in this case the top app bar will not be visible=.

 ### Acknowledgements